Tufts/NEC Dual Degree

-The Tufts/New England Conservatory (NEC) Five-Year Combined Degree program provides an opportunity for students who want to combine an intensive music program with a strong liberal arts curriculum.
+The Tufts/New England Conservatory (NEC) Five-Year Dual Degree program provides an opportunity for students who want to combine an intensive music program with a strong liberal arts curriculum.
 It is a difficult but rewarding program for talented students who are prepared to make a commitment to both areas of study.

 Course of Study: Tufts and the New England Conservatory of Music